butterfly1991/ns-3-dev-git/src/wave/doc/wave.rst

     devices = waveHelper.Install (wifiPhy, waveMac, nodes);
 APIs
 ====

 The 802.11p device can allow the upper layer to send different information over Vendor Specific Action management frames by using different OrganizationIdentifier fields to identify differences.

-1. already define a Node object and WifiNetdevice object
+1. already create a Node object and WifiNetdevice object
 2. define an OrganizationIdentifier

 ::